 - A professional engineer or architect licensed or registered in the state of New York; or

 - A person employed and supervised by a licensed engineer or registered architect in the state of New York.

 However, when the integrity of the scaffolding support surface is in question or when parapet clamps are used, a New York State licensed engineer or registered architect must perform the inspection.

 New York construction workers are injured in scaffold accidents every year.
-Scaffolds are often constructed at significant heights, and falls from heights – or falling objects dropped from scaffolds -- can cause catastrophic or fatal injuries.
-The types of injuries common in scaffold accidents include:
+Scaffolds are often constructed at significant heights and falls from heights – or falling objects dropped from scaffolds -- can cause catastrophic or fatal injuries.
+Types of injuries common in scaffold accidents include: